Ezra-code/phase-4-debugging-network-requests-lab/README.md

 ## Your Notes Here

 - Add a new toy when the toy form is submitted
+  It was a typographical error
   - How I debugged:
+  the error was coming from a typing error wher instead of writing Toy.create it was initialixed as Toys.created making rails confused because there is no such model as Toys i had to check the console for errors and it was returning an error of uninitialized constant Toys

-- Update the number of likes for a toy
+- Update the number of likes for a toy it was not renering json so i added that line
   - How I debugged:
+checked with the server and saw what was being required then added it

-- Donate a toy to Goodwill (and delete it from our database)
+- Donate a toy to Goodwill (and delete it from our database) there was no route for deleting so i added the route
   - How I debugged:
+checked the code noticed we are calling destroy in the controller but we havent included the destroy route